 Cleaning protocols should be put in place to limit COVID-19 transmission in public places.
 Touch points (e.g. handrails and gates) should be particular areas of focus for increased cleaning.

-Travel should be minimised but can take place for the purpose of sport and physical activity.
-Car sharing, however, isn’t permitted.
+Travel can take place for the purpose of sport and physical activity.
+Car sharing will now be permitted.

 All clubs should carry out a risk assessment prior to retuning to play.
 It is advised that clubs have a session booking system and include suitable gaps between each session to ensure maximum group limits aren’t exceeded.